|

 To inquire about this course contact lifelonglearning@sl.on.ca.

-Students taking this course will learn the definition of culture and will be introduced to inter-cultural communication theories such as differences in gestures, personal spaces, and customs.
-By identifying intercultural issues in North American society, student will learn how they can apply intercultural communication theories to their daily lives and how they can respect and understand persons from other cultures.
-The main objective of this course is to create an environment in which students will feel comfortable communicating with people from different cultures and backgrounds.
-As part of the course, students will communicate with people from other cultures electronically.
-This course will be of interest to workers in health services, education, human resources, and business as well as those people who want to enhance their communication skills particularly as they apply to communicating with people from other cultures.
+Students taking this course will be introduced to the study of intercultural communication, focusing on topics such as media, levels of communication, gestures and microaggressions.
+Students will learn how they can apply principles of intercultural communication to their daily lives and how they can understand and appreciate cultural differences relating to communication.
+The main objective of this course is to gain an understanding of varied communication styles, tools, and methods to help improve communication in the workforce.
+As part of the course, students will communicate with classmates on the Discussion board about current readings related to Intercultural Communication.
+This course will be of interest to workers in health services, education, human resources, and business as well as those people who want to enhance their communication skills and expand their understanding of intercultural communication.
 No Textbook Required.

 Delivery: Online - OntarioLearn